Sarah: What do you mean, "the game thinks"?

 - It turns out the players of the game are actually game constructs as well, thanks to the game's reliance on Stable Time Loops.
 It's been playing you since before you were born!

-- And the Big Bad is a Psychopathic Manchild who made his own session go Off the Rails.
-Now he's doing the same to every other session.
+- And the Big Bad is a Psychopathic Manchild who made his own session Unintentionally Unwinnable, and now he's doing the same to every other session.

 - A lot of stories on Fictionmania feature boardgames/cardgame/chess/etc. that transform their players.
-Some person will usualy invoke the trope of 'the changes will be undone after we win the game' like in a lot of fiction.
+Some person will usually invoke the trope of 'the changes will be undone after we win the game' like in a lot of fiction.
 It (almost) never happens.
-(In one case, they were changed back, but the main character was transformed permanently by something else)
+(In one case, they were changed back, but the main character was transformed permanently by something else).